yasinaydin14/Pokemon-Bot/README.md

 pip install -e .
 ```

 To install [Pokémon Showdown](https://pokemonshowdown.com/) (PS), you will need a modern version of `npm` / Node.js (instructions [here](https://nodejs.org/en/download/package-manager)).
-This repo comes packaged with the specific commit that we used during the project.

-> [!IMPORTANT]
-> Now updated to handle [breaking changes](https://github.com/smogon/pokemon-showdown/pull/11105) to Pokémon Showdown.
-Use a June 2025 Showdown commit (or later).
-The version that downloads with `metamon` (`metamon/server`) is always supported.
-Team Sets are not yet fully validated for this version.
-Fix in progress.
+Note that PS undergoes constant updates... breaking changes are rare, but do happen.
+The version that downloads with this repo (`metamon/server`) is always supported.

 ```shell
 cd server/pokemon-showdown